Coulee City, Washington

 Coulee City is a town in Grant County, Washington.
 The population was 549 at the 2020 census.

 History

+Coulee City was commonly known as McEntee’s Crossing of the Grand Coulee in the 19th century.
+In 1881, Philip McEntee, after helping a group of surveyors trying to lay down a road, built the first log cabin around Coulee City.
+Other important pioneers soon followed in the following years.

 The town was named after nearby Grand Coulee.
 Coulee City was officially incorporated on May 10, 1907.